Treating sleep apnea, insomnia and other disruptive sleep conditions

 If you answered yes, you may be one of the nearly 40 million Americans who have a sleep disorder.
 Sleep problems were once believed to be simply a fact of life.
 But advances in pulmonary, critical care and sleep medicine have changed the way people sleep — and live.

-A multidisciplinary team of SLUCare physicians from Saint Louis University's Division of Pulmonary, Critical Care and Sleep Medicine and the Department of Neurology & Psychiatry have collaborated to create our one-of-a-kind Sleep Disorders Center in St. Louis, Mo.
-This state-of-the-art clinic diagnoses and treats sleep problems such as obstructive sleep apnea, insomnia, restless leg syndrome, narcolepsy and circadian rhythm disorder, which affects shift workers who frequently change work hours.
+SLUCare physicians from Saint Louis University's Division of Pulmonary, Critical Care and Sleep Medicine and the Department of Neurology & Psychiatry have collaborated to create a one-of-a-kind Sleep Disorders Center in St. Louis, Mo.
+This state-of-the-art center diagnoses and treats sleep problems such as obstructive sleep apnea, insomnia, restless leg syndrome, narcolepsy and circadian rhythm disorder, which affects shift workers who frequently change work hours.

-The SLUCare Sleep Disorders Center is accredited by the American Academy of Sleep Medicine (AASM) -- the gold standard by which the medical community and the public can evaluate sleep medicine services.
+SLUCare Sleep Disorders Center physicians are fellowship-trained and board-certified in sleep medicine.
+The center is accredited by the American Academy of Sleep Medicine (AASM) -- the gold standard by which the medical community and the public can evaluate sleep medicine services.

 What Happens at the SLUCare Sleep Disorders Center?

-Patients enjoy luxurious accommodations, including a Sleep Number Bed, digital cable and self-controlled air conditioning.
-The hotel experience lends itself to comfortable sleep conditions, making it possible for the experienced team of specialists to determine the cause of your sleep troubles.
+When you come for a sleep study, you'll enjoy a comfortable environment, complete with a Sleep Number Bed, digital cable and self-controlled air conditioning.
+Our rooms provide optimal sleeping conditions, so it's possible for our team of specialists to determine the cause of your sleep troubles.

 While you sleep, doctors will monitor your eye movement, muscle activity, heart rate, respiratory effort, airflow, and blood oxygen levels.
 This test is used both to diagnose sleep apnea and to determine its severity.
 The Sleep Disorders Center also has specialized equipment and the expertise for diagnosing seizures or other abnormal behaviors at night.